SiliconLabs/wiseconnect/examples/snippets/wireless_test/readme.md

 ## Test the Application

-Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:
+See the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 - Build the application in Studio.
 - Flash, run, and debug the application.